stakpak/devx/README.md

 ## Usage

+### Configuration language
+[CUE](https://cuelang.org/) is the result of years of experience writing configuration languages at Google, and seeks to improve the developer experience while avoiding some nasty pitfalls.
+CUE looks like JSON, but with additional features that enable declarative data definition, generation, and validation to be a breeze.

 ### Create a stack (by Developers)
 A stack is created by the developer to define infrastructure required to run an app.
 ```cue